 Sudan was the last male northern white rhino alive.
-He died at the age of 45 years after bravely fighting the old-aged related sicknesses.
+He died at the age of 45 years after bravely fighting the old-aged-related sicknesses.
 He suffered degeneration of muscles that gave him extensive skin wounds.
 He was unable to stand during his last 24 hours and thus helped to rest by his vets.
 He has not been well for some time and different organizations have been working very hard to take good care of him.
 They did everything they could.

-The White Rhinos are grouped into two sub-species, the southern white rhino and the northern white rhino.
-The Southern white rhino are near threaten and are believed to be approximately 21,085.
-For the northern white rhino, they are only two of them remaining.
+The Southern white rhino is near threatened and is believed to be approximately 21,085.
+For the northern white rhino, they are only two them remaining.
 (In the whole world)

-The Black Rhino consist of 4 sub-species: greater one-horned, sumatran, javan and one that is already declared extinct.
-The Greater one-horned black rhino are vulnerable to extinction while both the Sumatran and Javan are critically endangered.
-Every rhino species is under threat and if we don’t up our game, we will lose them all.
+The Black Rhino consist of 4 sub-species: greater one-horned, Sumatran, Javan, and one that is already declared extinct.
+The Greater one-horned black rhino is vulnerable to extinction while both the Sumatran and Javan are critically endangered.
+Every rhino species is under threat and if we don’t up to our game, we will lose them all.

-Sudan was a great help to his kind and a vivid manifestation of mankind cruelty.
+Sudan was a great help to his kind and a vivid manifestation of mankind’s cruelty.
 I think we came to appreciate and embrace him almost too late.
 Within the very short time we allowed him a chance to survive, he taught us a lot and secured a place in our hearts.
 People came from all corners of the world to enjoy his company and he enjoyed that too.
-We went ahead to even introduce him to a dating app that helped to collect funds which are being used to save the rest.
+We went ahead to even introduce him to a dating app that helped to collect funds that are being used to save the rest.
 He won made awards and well utilized his second chance of living.
 Yes, we may have tried our best to save the northern white rhino but we were too late.

 I hope Sudan will be the last of the species to suffer our cruelty.
 May his death help us realize and act towards saving other species.
-Lets save while we still can.
+Let’s save while we still can.
 The many condolences and sorry messages all over the internet will go to waste if we just leave it at that.
 We enjoyed him and are now hurt by his death, what we do next matters the most.